peitsan/peitsan/README.md

-- 👋 Hi, I’m @peitsan
+-👋 Hi, I’m @peitsan, from Shenzhen, P
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

-Education background
+- Education background

 Undergraduate: Robot Engineering of Chongqing University of Posts and Telecommunications